prevwong/craft.js/packages/docs/docs/api/UserComponent.md

     ["craft", "Object", [
-      ["name", "String", "A user-friendly name for the User Component"], ["defaultProps", "T", "Specify default values for the props T"], ["related", "Record<string, React.ElementType>", "A map of React Components to share the same Node context.
+      ["name", "String", "A user-friendly name for the User Component"], ["defaultProps", "T", "Specify default values for the props T"], ["custom", "Record<string, any>", "Specify default custom values for the User Component"], ["related", "Record<string, React.ElementType>", "A map of React Components to share the same Node context.
 This components will be able access the useNode hook"], ["rules?", [
           ["canDrag", "(currentNode: Node, helpers: NodeHelpers) => boolean", "Specifies if the component can be dragged.
 Applicable only to components whose corresponding Node is a direct child of a Canvas"],